amolrv/amolrv.github.io/_posts/2021-04-28-usecases-of-any-unit-nothing.md

 ## Unit

-Unit class is a singleton class and also is an object, we can't extend or even create an another object of it.
+The Unit class is a singleton and also an object.
+You can't extend it or create another object of it.
-Unit class in equal to void type in Java.
+The Unit class is equivalent to the void type in Java.
-The superclass of Unit is Any and it has overridden toString method.
+The superclass of Unit is Any, and it has an overridden toString method.

 ```kotlin
 public object Unit {